opencog/atomspace/opencog/matrix/README.md

 TODO
 ----
 To-do list items.
+ * Complete lack of unit tests -- making this code potentially fragile.
+   At this point there's a whole lotta stuff here that needs unit testing.

- * The "api" objects need to be redesigned.
-They fetch stuff out of the atomspace, which can only work if no filtering is applied.
+ * The "star" objects need to be redesigned.
+They fetch wild-card counts etc. straight out of the atomspace, which can only work if no filtering is applied.
 But if there are pre-filters, then the returned values are necessarily garbage.
 Yucko.
 Can we fail-safe this for now?

  * Need to support columns/rows that can be one of several types (e.g. can be WordNodes, or be WordClassNodes)

  * Need to provide better support for complex structures (viz. cases where left and right are not immediately underneath a common link).
+   Currently all pairs are necessarily of the form
+     (pair-type (left-type right-type))
+   and we need more complex variations than that.